 - Enter a file title in the Save As window, and click the Save button.

-That’s how users can stop specific programs running in Win 10.
+That’s how users can block access to programs in Windows 10.
 Users can unblock the software by erasing the new string values in the registry or disabling the Run only specified Windows applications setting.
 To ensure that you can always undo changes, however, set up system restore points before establishing program blocks.
 Then you can reverse changes made even to admin accounts by rolling Windows back to the restore point.

 RELATED ARTICLES TO CHECK OUT: